srujanakalluru/Cryptocurrency-Prices-Tracker/README.md

     - `data` in the format `DD-MM-YYYY` (Mandatory param)
     - `limit` - for pagination that indicates how many rows that need to be returned
     - `offset` - for pagination that indicates what’s the offset entry from where the rows need to start
+3. Use Mailtrap SMTP service to send alert emails.
+Be sure to include Mailtrap config variables in the .env environment variable file.
+4. Dockerize the project

 ### Additional requirements